ShelbyTV/iOS-Guidelines/README.md

 ### Pre-Compiler Header Boilerplate
 The pre-compiler header should contain all of your global import files.
 Look inside the **Sample Pre-Compiler/** folder for a template.

+## init Methods
+- There should be no usage of the dot notation in init methods.
+As calling the dot notation will call the accessors methods and that might cause side effects

 ## Modern Objective-C (iOS 6+)
 We are making use of modern Objective-C syntax that was introduced in [WWDC 2012 - Session 405](https://developer.apple.com/videos/wwdc/2012/?id=405).
 A summary of the changes can be found below: